Loneliness seems super prevalent in the Indigo community. Why are Indigos so alone? Because of our level of consciousness?

 Me: I know, I know!
 This is my 8th one here.
 I am so lucky and fortunate!
 It should be enough in and of itself to wake up another day in my dream place.

-I went to the beach early on the morning of my birthday and a man and his dog came and sat nearby.
+So get this, I went to the beach early on the morning of my birthday and a man and his dog came and sat nearby.
 He said I hope you don't mind dogs!
 I don't.

 Now there are plenty of dogs on the beach on any given day but I've never seen the sheer volume of people that this dog attracted.
 A parade of people came up to ask if they could pet or play fetch with the dog.
 The owner said yes sure it's the dog's birthday!

 Oh my ego loved that.
 Hey Sarah, look at all these people pouring attention over this dog celebrating it's birthday and not one of them gives a shit about you.
 Poor human.